HarshadRanganathan/helm-aws-load-balancer-controller/README.md

 ### Namespace

-Create a new namespace `platform` where we will install the `aws-load-balancer-controller` services.
+Create a new namespace `platform` where we will install the `aws-load-balancer-controller` service.

 ```bash
 kubectl create namespace platform